Best Extreme Cold Weather Gear – 2021 List

 Underneath a great winter coat, layers are the key to staying warm.
 Look for something that is breathable and comfortable, and will fit under your pants.
 Merino wool is a popular base layer option.
 The material is insulating, moisture-wicking, and generally comfortable.
 The higher quality layers you have, the more likely that your warmth will stay in and the cold will stay out.

 Other Factors to Consider

 Many of the items on this list won't be in constant use.
 Some of them you might toss into a backpack or carry with you.
 Knowing the weight of each item becomes important when you're schlepping it around.

 For example, a coat or sleeping bag will most likely be carried around for a while.
 Do they weigh you down?
 Other items, such as boots can also be heavy.
 An extremely heavy pair or boots may be great for keeping you warm, but are they comfortable enough to walk around in all season?

 q: Do I need specific cold gear depending on the activities I will be participating in this winter?

 In short, yes, you may need specialized gear for certain popular winter activities.
 If you enjoy mountaineering or cross-country skiing, for example, you will probably need crampons or specialized ski boots or shoes to get the most out of your adventure.

-However, for the most part, the basic items presented here are good choices for a foundation.
-Other specialized equipment may not always be necessary, but the essentials presented here most likely will be.
+However, for the most part, the basic items presented here are good choices.

 q: Does the amount of time I spend outdoors make a difference?